 If you have an active social life, love to go on frequent vacations, or have a hectic work schedule, then you may want to consider a less needy pet, like a fish.

 Consider your other responsibilities.
-Young kids, your career, and any other commitments that you have can all limit the amount of time and effort you can dedicate towards a pet.
+Young kids, your career, and any other commitments can limit the amount of time and effort you can dedicate toward a pet.

-Puppies need even more attention than adults, and if you aren't providing the dog training, structure, and boundaries, then your puppy will likely form some destructive and dangerous habits, like chewing, digging, and even self-harm tendencies, like an over-grooming.
+Puppies need even more attention than adults, and if you aren't providing the dog training, structure, and boundaries, then your puppy will likely form some destructive and dangerous habits, like chewing, digging, and even self-harm tendencies, like over-grooming, barking excessively, and destructive chewing.

 3. Suitable Environment